 Mount Api base camp trek is one of the least trekked Himalayan regions of Nepal which is situated in the farthest-western part of Nepal bordering India on the west and Tibet to the north.
 Mount Api base camp trek lies in the upper region of the Darchula district which is remote so, it is pristine and untouched by many.

-The trek falls in the Api Nampa conservation area which occupies an area of 1903km2 and is considered to be the home of endangered animals like snow leopards and musk deer and birds like Himalayan Monal.
+This trek lies in the Api Nampa conservation area which occupies an area of 1903km2 and is considered to be the home of endangered animals like snow leopards and musk deer and birds like Himalayan Monal.
 The area is also abundant with medicinal herbs like “Yarsagumba” (caterpillar-fungus) and different types of “rhododendrons” which is the national flower of Nepal.

 The major features of a trek to Api base camp are beautiful wild rivers, gorges, pristine lakes, forests, amazing alpine meadows, and stunning snow-capped mountains such as mount Api, Nampa, and Saipal, etc. The trek also features the beautiful remote local villages, and the unique culture of different ethnic groups such as Khas, Chettri, Thakuri, Brahmin, and Vishwakarma.